 The full form of HC is Head Constable, which is equivalent to a Sergeant in the police forces of other countries.
 In order to identify a head constable, you can spot their 3 chevrons (pointed downwards) on the sleeves.
-Alternatively, you may also find 3 bars on their epaulettes.
-HCs are generally paid between INR 15,600 to 60,000 with a grade pay of INR 9,400.
+Alternatively, you may also find 3 bars on their epaulettes (badges).
+HCs are generally paid between INR 15,600 to 60,000 with grade pay of INR 9,400.

 Full Form of PC

 The full form of PC is Police Constable, which is the lowest police rank in India.
 This ranking is followed by the Head Constable.
-Depending on the authorisation passed by the command chain in the police force, a police constable may or may not possess and carry a gun.
-PCs are paid between INR 11,900 to INR 15,300.
+Depending on the authorization passed by the command chain in the police force, a police constable may or may not possess and carry a gun.
+PCs are paid between INR 11,900 per month to INR 15,300 per month.

 Full Form of CI

 The full form of CI is Circle Inspector.
-They are police officers ranking equal to the DSP or ASP in the states of Rajasthan, Bihar, Uttar Pradesh, and Uttarakhand.
+They are police officers ranking equal to the DSP or ASP in Rajasthan, Bihar, Uttar Pradesh, and Uttarakhand.
 In other states, the same post is designated as DSP or ACP.
-CI is also addressed as CO, which stands for Circle Officer.
+CI is also addressed as CO, where CO full form in Police is Circle Officer.
 The recruitment for this post is done via direct posting or promotion.
 For direct posting, The State Public Service Commission (SPSC) conducts the State Civil Service Examination (SCSE) periodically for the sole purpose of recruitment.
 Usually, CIs (or COs) are paid between INR 15,600 to INR 39,100.

 Full Form of SHO

 The full form of SHO is Station House Officer; they are in charge of the police station of the locality they are assigned to.
 SHOs are ranked above SIs and below DSPs.
-Alternatively, you can call them SO, which stands for Station Officer.
-Their primary responsibilities include leading sub-inspectors, head constables and constable teams in the investigation of a crime in an area of interest.
+Alternatively, you can call them SO, where the SO full form is Station Officer.
+Their primary responsibilities include leading sub-inspectors, head constables, and constable teams investigating a crime in an area of interest.
 During court cases, their appearance is crucial since they represent the police station they work in.
 Usually, SHOs earn between INR 5,200 to INR 20,200.

 Full Form of Police Department Related Terms